jbloomlab/SangerMutantLibraryAnalysis/README.rst

 * ``2014Analysis_Influenza_HA_WSN`` contains the results of analyzing a mutant library of the A/WSN/1933 (H1N1) influenza gene.
 Analysis performed by `Jesse Bloom`_ using `SangerMutantLibraryAnalysis v0.2`_.

+* ``2015Analysis_Influenza_HA_WSN_lowermutationrate`` contains the results of analyzing additional mutant libraries of the A/WSN/1933 (H1N1) influenza gene after only a single round of mutagenesis to attain a lower overall mutation rate.
+These analysis are also broken up by replicate library and by cloning vector and the commands used to run the analysis using new command-line argument options are in the file ``Example_commands``.

 Requirements
 ---------------